Breville Bambino Espresso Machine Review

 However, I find that you won’t ever really use this single.

-This yields a very small amount of coffee and it’s very hard to dial in espresso with it.
+This yields a tiny amount of coffee, and it’s tough to dial in espresso with it.

-Now, in the front, you have the drip tray, which is very easy to take apart and clean.
+Now, you have the drip tray in the front, which is very easy to take apart and clean.

 It also has this little nifty feature here that will tell you when you need to empty it.

-It`s a very simple feature, that I love about the Barista Express as well.
+It`s a straightforward feature that I love about the Barista Express as well.

-I find a lot of espresso machines have these, but they’re always super-nifty and appreciated because I would be constantly overflowing and spilling if I didn’t have one of these.
+I find many espresso machines have these, but they’re always super-nifty and appreciated because I would constantly be overflowing and spilling if I didn’t have one of these.

 Next thing we have is the steam wand.